 Daffodil Acres: Bill Dijk has retired.
 The “daffodil acre” (actually 4 acres) beside his home used to be a picture in spring – but hard work with all those bulbs needing to be lifted every year.
 So he and wife Willie moved into offering a mail-order catalogue for all sorts of bulbs, not just narcissus.
 Now that he’s retired Bill is deeply involved in hobby breeding of narcissus, including miniatures, and tall bearded iris.
 He is interested in bulbs of all types, but especially anything rare and unusual.
 He welcomes visitors.
 Phone 07 552 5383.

 John Dean: A life member of the NZ Tree Crops Association, John established a collection of fig trees on his property near Katikati.
 Read a 2011 article here.
+2018 update: John now lives in Matamata.

 Mark Dean: Retired from Naturally Native, the wholesale nursery he founded with wife Esme, at the end of 2011, the same time he won the Loder Cup for services to conservation.
 Mark is president of the Dunes Restoration Trust, a national body.
 Read an interview with Mark about creating a garden at the beach here.